 - Soak in breathtaking views of the Golden Horn and Istanbul’s ever-changing skyline.

-The Galata Tower rises above the tangled streets of Beyoğlu, standing tall over Istanbul’s ever-changing skyline since medieval times.
-Built in 1348 by the Genoese, the Galata Tower has played an influential role in Istanbul’s skyline for centuries – an indispensable motif, witnessing the city’s endless transformation.
+The Galata Tower rises above the streets of Beyoğlu, standing tall since medieval times.
+Built in 1348 by the Genoese, it has become an indispensable motif of the city, witnessing Istanbul’s endless transformation.

 Reaching the top of the Galata Tower presents a breathtaking 360-degree panorama of Istanbul.
-On one side, the Golden Horn and Bosphorus sparkle, while the minarets of the city’s historic mosques stand tall as reminders of its rich past.
+The Golden Horn and Bosphorus sparkle, while the minarets of the city’s historic mosques stand tall as reminders of its rich past.

 Farther away, the sleek modern skyline of Levent and Maslak contrasts with the timeless charm of the old city and its historic buildings.